 VAWA provides various protections to victims of domestic violence, dating violence, sexual assault, and stalking under HUD programs.
-HUD CoC Program Competition recipients must comply with the VAWA rule provided in 24 CFR 578.99(j), located at https://www.law.cornell.edu/cfr/text/24/578.99.
+HUD CoC Program Competition recipients must comply with the VAWA rule.
+For general guidance on implementation of VAWA 2022, please also see "The Violence Against Women Act Reauthorization Act of 2022: Overview of Applicability to HUD Programs," a notice HUD published in the Federal Register on January 4, 2023.